Measurement of magnetic cavitation driven by heat flow in a plasma

 \section{Abstract}

+We describe the direct measurement of the expulsion of a magnetic field from a plasma driven by heat flow.
+Using a laser to heat a column of gas within an applied magnetic field, we isolate Nernst advection and show how it changes the field over a nanosecond timescale.
+Reconstruction of the magnetic field map from proton radiographs demonstrates that the field is advected by heat flow in advance of the plasma expansion with a velocity $v_N=\unit[(6\pm2)\times10^5]{m/s}$.
+Kinetic and extended magnetohydrodynamic simulations agree well in this regime due to the build-up of a magnetic transport barrier.

 In extreme pressures and temperature gradients, heat flow and magnetic fields are strongly coupled, but although theoretical work shows that strong heat flows can cause significant changes in the magnetic field \cite{biermann1950, braginskii1958, haines1986}, it has long proven difficult to measure these changes experimentally.
-Here we describe the first direct measurement of Nernst-driven magnetic cavitation, in which heat flow causes expulsion of the magnetic field from the hottest regions of a plasma.
-Using laser-driven proton radiography \cite{borghesi2006}, we demonstrate that Nernst advection dominates changes to the magnetic field in underdense plasmas on these nanosecond timescales.
-Due to the increased magnetic field strength at the edge of the hot plasma, the observed magnetic cavitation can be accurately described by fluid models of heat flow, despite mean free paths much longer than the temperature gradient.
-Expulsion of the magnetic field from hot regions of the plasma reduces the effectiveness of magnetised fusion techniques \cite{sefkow2014} and disrupts magnetised plasma experiments.
+A particular challenge in magnetised plasma experiments is Nernst-driven magnetic cavitation, in which heat flow causes expulsion of the magnetic field from the hottest regions of a plasma.
+This reduces the effectiveness of magnetised fusion techniques \cite{sefkow2014, davies2015}, where strong magnetic fields are employed to confine the heat inside the plasma and increase yield \cite{slutz2010, hohenberger2012, perkins2017, moody2022}.